kivattt/arw-preview2/README.md

 Install the latest version of [Odin](https://odin-lang.org/).\
 If you get any compiler errors, try the latest supported version below instead:

-Compiler versions that work to compile this project:
+Compiler versions that I know work with this project:
 ```
+dev-2025-08
 dev-2025-06
 dev-2025-04
 dev-2025-03